Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Introduction

 We appreciate V. Apostolov for his very useful comments, R. Hind, T. Perutz for their interest, A. Fino and A. Tomassini for sending us their paper \cite{FT}, and NSF for the partial support.
+We also thank the referees for their careful reading of the manuscript and useful remarks.

 {\bf Convention:} The groups indexed by $(p,q)$ arise from {\it complex} differential forms.
 The groups indexed by $\pm$ arise from {\it real} differential forms.